gavinworkman/SecondBrain/Draft 1.md

 - Compare types and severity of injuries across different field types.

 _Interestingly, this study had different conclusions than its soccer-related counterparts, showing a slightly higher incidence of lower-extremity injuries, particularly knee sprains and abrasions.
 The increase mechanical stress (pressure put on joints due to surface hardness) and increased friction may have contributed to the increase in these types of injuries (like mine).
 However, comparable rates of head and upper extremity injuries occurred, most likely due to the playing surface's negligible impact on these parts of the body.
-Overall, this study associated artificial turf with more non-contact injuries in football due to higher surface stiffness._
+Overall, this study associated artificial turf with more non-contact injuries in football due to higher surface stiffness.
+While not drastic, a difference still existed._

-#### D. **Key Trends and Differences**

-- Increased injury rates on turf (e.g., 2 more injuries per 1,000 exposure hours on turf).

-- Role of playing style and skill adaptation in mitigating injury risks.

 ---